Establish Health Buffer Zones

 Over 32,000 New Mexico children go to school within a mile of oil and gas facilities.

-Children are particularly vulnerable to oil and gas pollution because their bodies are still developing – exacerbating respiratory disease, and leading to reduced lung function and increased asthma, neurodevelopmental disorders, IQ loss and pediatric cancers.
+Children are particularly vulnerable to oil and gas pollution because their bodies are still developing – exacerbating respiratory disease, and leading to reduced lung function and increased asthma, neurodevelopmental disorders, mental health issues and pediatric cancers.

 As a first step to protect children from oil and gas pollution, the state must: